Pakhtun Women have master hand of cooking

 Home-made bread and cakes with different other ingredients and flavours are also served to guests in far-flung Pakhtun areas in KP and Fata.
 This delicacy from ancient times is still a popular treat for guests in KP.

-Interestingly, at the beginning of the 19th century when radio came to the region and people started listening to music, the spools carrying Pashto songs were also referred to `Kakorai` due to their pleasant effect.
+Interestingly, at the beginning of the 19th century when radio came to the region and people started listening to music, the spools carrying Pashto songs were also referred to as `Kakorai` due to their pleasant effect.
 The spools were called Kakorai because of their circular shape and pleasant impact on the ears.
 The homebaked cakes were being relished by locals as a treat of the yore days.
 Some people enjoy Brat with tea while others take fresh hot Kakorai to taste its sweet aroma.

 Sufia Rahman, a resident of Upper Dir based in Peshawar, told this scribe that many people still presented Brat as a gift at happy events to guests and cousins.
 About its recipe, she said it was quite simple as it needed no hard work and much time to bake it.
-She said four items, including eggs, sugar, and ghee, were mixed together into a soft paste of wheat flour in a suitable proportion and then kept in small bowls for baking on a stove for 15 to 20 minutes to take a shape of a delicious cake.
+She said four items, including eggs, sugar, and ghee, were mixed into a soft paste of wheat flour in a suitable proportion and then kept in small bowls for baking on a stove for 15 to 20 minutes to take the shape of a delicious cake.
 She said that pieces of dry fruit were also sprinkled to add to its taste and it was then served to guests and relatives.

 Tariq Afghan, a lover of local cuisines, said that Pakhtun women had a master’s hand in cooking.
 He said many homemade beverages and dishes, including Brat of northern guests and cousins.
 About its recipe, she said it was quite simple as it needed no hard work and much time to bake it.
-She said four items, including eggs, sugar, and ghee, were mixed together into a soft paste of wheat flour in a suitable proportion and then kept in small bowls for baking on a stove for 15 to 20 minutes to take a shape of a delicious cake.
+She said four items, including eggs, sugar, and ghee, were mixed into a soft paste of wheat flour in a suitable proportion and then kept in small bowls for baking on a stove for 15 to 20 minutes to take the shape of a delicious cake.
 She said that pieces of dry fruit were also sprinkled to add to its taste and it was then served to guests and relatives.

 Tariq Afghan, a lover of local cuisines, said that Pakhtun women had a master’s hand in cooking.
-He said many home-made beverages and dishes, including Brat of northernPakhtunkhwa, had also travelled to other parts of KP and Fata and even to Kabul because of their unique taste and flavour.
+He said many homemade beverages and dishes, including Brat of northern Pakistan, had also travelled to other parts of KP and Fata and even to Kabul because of their unique taste and flavour.

 He said despite a large number of readymade food items available in the local market, KP people still relished cultural cuisines used in the good old days.